Concussions in Youth Sports

 While the laws focusing on youth concussions are important, it’s crucial to note the lack of laws and regulations protecting professional athletes.
 While steps have been taken to improve and standardize concussion education and care, there are currently no laws that exist to protect adult athletes when they sustain a sports-related concussion.
 Because of this, teams and coaches are not always as cautious as they should be when it comes to protecting players from head injuries.

 When an athlete sustains repeated concussions over time, they are at a greater risk for serious condition.
 In order to pay for medical bills and to promote change in the sports community, injured athletes can take legal action.
-At Wishart Brain & Spine Law, our lawyers present those looking to file concussion-related claims.
+At Wishart Brain & Spine Law, our lawyers represent those inured looking to file concussion-related claims.
 Contact us for more information.